OKy9413/Comparison-of-NN-and-SVR-Models-for-Trip-Attraction-and-Generation-Prediction/README.md

 # Comparison-of-NN-and-SVR-Models-for-Trip-Attraction-and-Generation-Prediction
+## Description:
-Comparison of the effectiveness of Neural Networks (NN) and Support Vector Machines (SVR) models to predict trip attraction and generation in various zones using synthetic data.
-The goal is to improve prediction accuracy to optimize urban planning and public policy decision-making.
+This project focuses on comparing the effectiveness of two prediction models - Neural Networks (NN) and Support Vector Machines (SVR) - to predict trip attraction and generation in different areas.
+Using synthetic socio-economic demographic data from 256 zones, both models are trained and evaluated to determine which provides better results.
+The goal is to identify which of these models offers the highest accuracy in predictions, thus aiding in better urban planning and public policy decision-making.
+Additionally, a detailed section on possible model improvements is included.